-Chronic Wasting Disease detected at Kerr Wildlife Management Area Captive Deer Research Facility
+Chronic Wasting Disease detected at Kerr wildlife management area captive deer research facility

 Dec.
-1—AUSTIN — Texas Parks and Wildlife Department (TPWD) biologists have reported a suspect-positive case of Chronic Wasting Disease (CWD) in a 14-month-old captive male white-tailed deer at the Kerr Wildlife Management Area (WMA) research facility.
+2—AUSTIN — Texas Parks and Wildlife Department biologists have reported a suspect-positive case of Chronic Wasting Disease in a 14-month-old captive male white-tailed deer at the Kerr Wildlife Management Area research facility.
 The detection resulted from ante-mortem testing conducted on all captive white-tailed deer as part of ongoing research.
 Samples from the buck were sent to the National Veterinary Service Laboratory in Iowa for confirmation.

 Out of an abundance of caution, TPWD staff euthanized all deer in the research facility and collected post-mortem samples, which resulted in no additional detections.
 TPWD will continue monitoring for CWD throughout the research facility and the WMA.

-"TPWD staff are disappointed to abruptly end nearly 50 years of white-tailed deer research that has significantly influenced deer management in Texas and across the country" John Silovsky, Wildlife Division Director, said in a news release.
+"TPWD staff are disappointed to abruptly end nearly 50 years of white-tailed deer research that has significantly influenced deer management in Texas and across the country" said John Silovsky, Wildlife Division Director.
 "Staff will continue to investigate opportunities to enhance the understanding of this insidious disease in both captive environments and free-ranging populations."

 Built in 1974, the high-fenced research facility offers researchers facilities to study white-tailed deer in a controlled setting.
 The 23-acre facility now is double high fenced and consists of breeding and rearing enclosures, and a series of other structures that facilitate the safe handling of research animals.